martinetoering/Visual-Representation-Learning-Tutorials/README.md

 #### _Acknowledgement - References_

-_The majority of the projects come from the lab assignments of the Udacity's [Deep Learning Nanodegree program](https://www.udacity.com/course/deep-learning-nanodegree--nd101)_
+* _The majority of the tutorial notebooks are from the lab assignments of the Udacity's [Deep Learning Nanodegree program](https://www.udacity.com/course/deep-learning-nanodegree--nd101)_

-_Stanford CS231n course_
+* _Other materials come from the Stanford CS231n course_